-- ☑ Land use, public art, and development plans must honor the historical and cultural legacy of the Hill District as a predominately African American neighborhood. - Ճ Community groups and service organizations based in the Hill District should have a priority to acquire vacant land and buildings as needed to improve the quality of educational, social service, and recreational opportunities for Hill District residents. - All future development plans for the Hill District shall incorporate existing community plans.
+□ Land use, public art, and development plans must honor the historical and cultural legacy of the Hill District as a predominately African American neighborhood.

+□ Community groups and service organizations based in the Hill District should have a priority to acquire vacant land and buildings as needed to improve the quality of educational, social service, and recreational opportunities for Hill District residents.